Amoxicillin is an antibiotic.

 It's used in children, often to treat ear infections and chest infections.

-The medicine is available as capsules or as a liquid that you drink.
+The medicine is only available on prescription.
+It comes as capsules or as a liquid that you drink.
 It's also given by injection, but this is usually only done in hospital.

 - For most infections, you'll start to feel better in a few days.

 - The most common side effects of amoxicillin are feeling sick and diarrhoea.